To learn more about the types of training and consultation that BTECH offers, visit our Training Catalog here.

 Behavioral Tech will apply the NASW, Washington State Chapter, Provider Number 1975-166, to offer continuing education for Certified Social Workers.
 Behavioral Tech will email a certificate of attendance upon 100% completion of this activity.
 The hours of CE allocated for this activity = 60.

 Social Workers – NY

-Behavioral Tech is approved recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers, #0040.
+Behavioral Tech is approved by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers, #0040.
 Behavioral Tech will email a letter documenting attendance to participants with 100% completion of the program and homework.
 The hours allocated for this activity = 60.

 General CE/CME Disclosures and Policies